REMOVE Advertisement (ADS) IN GOOGLE CUSTOM SEARCH

 - The <ci-search></ci-search> code adds the search box to your website.
 The place where you add this code determines the location of the search box.

-- It is advisable to make the code changes in a test mode or development website before taking live in your live or production site.
+- It is advisable to make the code changes in a test mode or development website before you go live on the production server.

 - As a final step, remove any website cache that you might have.